overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 #### Version added: 0.78

 > Changes the window position in pixels from the top left corner.

+Note: changePosition() calculates DPI before changing position (so you should pass coordinates without calculating their DPI).

 Parameter           | Type       | Description                                                                                    |
 --------------------| -----------| -----------------------------------------------------------------------------------------------|